 Data Collection - Funds may be requested for travel to collect data, including international travel.

 Presentation and Publication Funding - While most funds are awarded for research, applicants may also request funds to travel (separately from their initial grant request) to a professional conference to present the research findings.
 However, funds for presentation travel cannot be requested or disbursed until the applicant has been accepted to make a presentation.
 Travel requests must be based on the most reasonable rates available for transportation, lodging, and meals.
 The request needs to be complete with the application, copy of acceptance letter/email and budget along with a copy of the poster or paper being presented.
 Any costs associated with the presentation (e.g., printing costs) need to be included in this proposal as well.
 Additionally, costs associated with publishing research in a professional journal may be requested once the research has been completed and the paper has been accepted for publication.
 Travel grants will not be awarded until the final report from the research grant has been submitted to Carol Jaquith in HVR 110.

-Travel Abroad Insurance -All students traveling abroad will be required to purchase International Student Identity Card (ISIC).
-The cost is $25 and the student needs a passport-sized picture.
+Travel Abroad Insurance -All students traveling abroad will be required to be registered with Travel Guard the Universities chosen travel insurance, see Carol Jaquith, Psychology for that registration.
 This provides emergency travel insurance.
 Note that this is a supplement to regular medical insurance which all students and faculty should have.
 Students are expected to check with their current medical insurance carrier to make sure they are covered while traveling, though typically their parents insurance will cover them on these trips.
 If a student does incur medical expenses they need to keep any receipts to submit to their insurance company when they return.
 The insurance is valid only when an insured person is outside of their home country or country of domicile if different.